jgault87/react-blog/README.md

 ## Description

  This is my personal portfolio site and first venture into using react.
 This react application showcases links to my resume, projects, skill-set and focus.
   This website is built and will be maintained with responsive web design and mobile-first focus.
+This page uses React-spring for transition animations and emailJS for the contact form.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)